MofeLee/kubernetes.github.io/docs/admin/authentication.md

 by Kubernetes, and normal users.

 Normal users are assumed to be managed by an outside, independent service.
-An admin distributing private keys, a user store like Keystone or Google Accounts, even a file with a list of usernames and passwords.
+An even a file with a list of usernames and passwords.
 In this regard, _Kubernetes does not have objects which represent normal user accounts._ Regular users cannot be added to a cluster through an API call.